nopara73/DotNetWallet/README.md

 # DotNetWallet
 Cross platform Bitcoin wallet implementation in .NET Core for a CodeProject tutorial: [Build a Bitcoin wallet in C#](https://www.codeproject.com/script/Articles/ArticleVersion.aspx?waid=214550&aid=1115639)

-The wallet is also the first iteration of a dedicated wallet for a Bitcoin privacy improvement technique, called [TumbleBit](https://github.com/BUSEC/TumbleBit).
+The wallet might also will turn out to be the first iteration of a dedicated wallet for a Bitcoin privacy improvement technique, called [TumbleBit](https://github.com/BUSEC/TumbleBit).
 TumbleBit will be integrated through [NTumbleBit](https://github.com/NTumbleBit/NTumbleBit), however in a new repository with new name.
 This repository will stay as is for the shake of a the CodeProject tutorial.

 The wallet can communicate with the network through HTTP API and paved the way for a full node integration.
 It has a Command Line Interface.